wgsl-tooling-wg/tree-sitter-wesl/README.md

 # tree-sitter-wesl

-This repository contains a [tree-sitter](https://tree-sitter.github.io/ tree-sitter/) grammar for the [WebGPU Shading Language (WGSL)](https:// gpuweb.github.io/gpuweb/wgsl/) with support for [WESL](https://github.com/wgsl-tooling-wg) extensions, as well as best-effort support for preprocessors (including Bevy).
+This repository contains a [tree-sitter](https://tree-sitter.github.io/tree-sitter/) grammar for the WebGPU Shading Language ([WGSL](https://gpuweb.github.io/gpuweb/wgsl/)) with support for [WESL](https://github.com/wgsl-tooling-wg) extensions, as well as best-effort support for Bevy ([naga_oil](https://github.com/bevyengine/naga_oil)) extensions and C-style preprocessors.

 ## See Also